 - Property Division

 - Alimony / Spousal Support

 - Child Custody

 - Child Relocation

 South Carolina Emergency Orders Require Real Evidence to Pursue Successfully

 Filing an emergency custody order in Fort Mill, Greenville & Rock Hill, South Carolina will require evidence to pursue the action.

 Evidence will be the most important factor in the judge’s decision whether to grant you the emergency order.

 While some scenarios, like parents being arrested or attempting to take their own lives, are evidential, other circumstances may not provide the obvious need for judicial intervention.

-If you know there are children in danger, which are typically loved ones, including one’s own children who live with their other parent full time, grandchildren, or other close family members or children of close friends, you are going to need real proof to file for an emergency custody order in Fort Mill & Greenville.
+If you know there are children in danger, which are typically loved ones, including one’s own children who live with their other parent full time, grandchildren, or other close family members or children of close friends, you are going to need real proof to file for an emergency custody order in Fort Mill, Greenville & Rock Hill.